chloe2781/Online-App-Official/README.md

 The application form is connected to a Firebase project using Firestore.
 Applications are sent to a collection and stored as documents, where they are accessed from a mock-up application viewer.
 The URL of each application is parametrically decided from its ID in the database, making them all unique.

+The purpose of this project is to simplify the application process, minimizing paper usage, and the extra step of printing photos to put on the application.
+Utilizing this process will save a lot of time for both candidates and recruiters.

 ## How to run

 1. Clone the repo into a directory